mooxiu/mooxiu.github.io/archetypes/default.md

 ---

-If you like my article and want to make a donation, you can click the [捐赠 Donation](https://mooxiu.github.io/donate/) button on the side bar.
+If you like my article and want to donate, click the [捐赠 Donation](https://mooxiu.github.io/donate/) button on the sidebar.